zenria/rlog/README.md

 It provides a secure external interface with a minimal attack surface.

+## Open Telemetry?

-Why not use Open Telemetry ecosystem?
-Yes, you should use it.
+Why not use Open Telemetry ecosystem and try to do hacky stuff instead?

+This software aims to be really easy to deploy on existing stacks (syslog&gelf).
+It is also an experiment used to validate some concepts. (especially quickwit)

+While the indexing schema seems bad ;

 ## rlog-shipper